bigyihsuan/rusty_deque/README.md

 # Deque

-The main data structure is a [deque](https://en.wikipedia.org/wiki/Deque), which allows insertion and removal of elements at both ends.
+The main data structure is a [deque](https://en.wikipedia.org/wiki/Deque), which allows the insertion and removal of elements at both ends.

 Inspired by [this Esolangs page](https://esolangs.org/wiki/Deque) and [this Concatenative page](https://concatenative.org/wiki/view/Deque).